boecker-lab/docs.sirius.github.io/docs/_pages/intro.md

-preprocessing tool to directly import LCMS-Runs from `.mzml` (or `mzxml`) format to help you getting started quickly. **See how to use [MSconvert/ProteoWizard](http://proteowizard.sourceforge.net/index.html) to convert your vendor formats to mzml for SIRIUS in this [video tutorial](https://www.youtube.com/watch?v=xnjvZlSlp40)**.
+preprocessing tool to directly import LCMS-Runs from `.mzml` (or `mzxml`) format to help you getting started quickly. **See how to use [MSconvert/ProteoWizard](http://proteowizard.sourceforge.net/index.html) to convert your vendor formats to `mzml` for SIRIUS in this [video tutorial](https://www.youtube.com/watch?v=xnjvZlSlp40)**.

-**SIRIUS** will identify the molecular formula of the measured precursor ion, and will also annotates the spectrum by providing a molecular formula for each fragment peak.
+**SIRIUS** will identify the molecular formula of the measured precursor ion, and will also annotate the spectrum by providing a molecular formula for each fragment peak.
 Peaks that receive no annotation are assumed to be noise peaks.
 Furthermore, a **fragmentation tree** is predicted; this tree contains the predicted fragmentation reaction